19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(7) Notwithstanding subsection (6), for the purposes of —

-(a) converting any dividend to which section 44 applies; or

-(b) an election under section 24 where the buyer and seller of any property each uses a different functional currency,

-the rate of exchange applicable shall be the rate of exchange prevailing as at the date of payment of the dividend or the date of sale of the property, as the case may be.
+(7) Notwithstanding subsection (6), for the purposes of an election under section 24, where the buyer and seller of any property each uses a different functional currency, the rate of exchange applicable shall be the rate of exchange prevailing as at the date of sale of the property.

-[49/2004]
+[Act 19 of 2013 wef 01/01/2014]

 (8) Notwithstanding subsection (6), where a person has furnished a tax computation and particulars of income with a return of income in Singapore dollar, and is required under subsection (9) or has obtained the approval of the Comptroller under subsection (10), as the case may be, to furnish a tax computation and particulars of income with a return of income in a non-Singapore dollar functional currency for any year of assessment, such person shall convert the amounts denominated in Singapore dollar into the equivalent amount in the functional currency in accordance with the regulations made under subsection (11).